Written by on . Last updated May 10th, 2026.

 The USGS classifies the economic impact of this earthquake at level GREEN (low).
 They expect an 90% likelyhood of between 0 and 1 million US Dollars in economic damage and impact.

 People in 2 countries have been exposed to shaking.
-In Samoa , around 170 thousand people, with impact levels up to III (weak shaking, probably no damage).
+Roughly 200 thousand people were exposed to shaking in Samoa , with level III (weak shaking, probably no damage) as the highest recorded.

 People MMI Level Shaking Damage